hsp-60

 review:

-signaling (via ubl-5 RNAi) affects mitochondrial morphology and assembly
+(via ubl-5 RNAi) affects mitochondrial morphology and assembly of

-of mitochondrial complexes.
-HSP-60, as an effector chaperone,
+mitochondrial complexes.
+HSP-60, as an effector chaperone, contributes to

 action: ACCEPT